jmitterh/resume_website/README.md

 ## Usage
 - All html, css, and javascript are on root directory.
 - All written summaries are stored in folder `cards_markdown`.
+- sendemail.php has not been tested or used as of yet.

 ## Dependencies